13 facts about refugees and asylum seekers should know

 Download a free booklet of frequently asked questions about asylum seekers and refugees in Australia.

-For more information about asylum seekers and refugees, visit:
+For more information about asylum seekers and refugees, you can visit: